Oil industry slipping into the red as outlook dims

 Companies are also tapping the debt market, benefiting from a relatively low debt ratio that will allow them to cover spending and dividend payments that, except for Eni, have remained unchanged.

-Europe's majors have reduced 2015 spending programs about 15 percent to near $107 billion, and more cuts are seen next year.
+Europe's majors have reduced 2015 spending programmes about 15 percent to near $107 billion, and more cuts are seen next year.

 Results have been bolstered somewhat by gains in refining and trading segments, as lower prices lifted global fuel demand, though this boost is expected to fade with the seasonal winter drop in demand.